 Yes, I lost a lot of weight just by making those changes.
 But I eventually plateaued.
 I needed to add exercise, so I started running every day at lunch.

 Hell, eventually, I lost too much weight and had to gain some weight back.
 But I did it.
 I reached my goal.

 Do what you know you have to do

 Again, I always knew what I had to do to lose weight.
 All the searching for ways to do it didn’t make it happen.
 There was nothing easy about it.
 Just giving up one or two things didn’t work.
 Giving up the food I was addicted to was very hard.
 But I knew I would die if I kept on the course I was navigating.

 My doctor all but told me so.

-With the exception of the dying part (OK, maybe of boredom), it’s the same with travel.
+With the exception of the dying part, it’s the same with travel.
 You’ve read dozens of sites about how to save money for travel and all the experts out there have confirmed what you already knew anyway.